5 things to do in McHenry County: Building homes, the Kentucky Derby and motorcycles

 Riders who complete the entire length will receive a Prairie Trail sticker.

 The cost is free for McHenry County Conservation District residents and $5 for nonresidents.
-The event is open to those age 10 and older, and children ages 13 and younger must be accompanied by an adult.
+The event is open to those 10 and older and children ages 13 and younger must be accompanied by an adult.

 The deadline to register for this week’s leg is Thursday.
 Registration can be completed online at MCCDistrict.org.